Andriisu/DatabaseLessons/Lesson2/Assigment_Lesson_2.md

 1. Find all Customers who has scheduled work after ‘2015-01-01’
 2. Find customers (<b>FirstName, LastName, Email, Phone, Description, Estimation</b>) that have Quote’s Estimation bigger than $500.
 Order by Estimation.
 3. Find All customers (<b>FirstName,LastName,Email,Phone, AltPhone,QuoteId,Description, Estimation</b>) who has a quote but did not provide AltPhone.
-Note: The column QuoteId represents data from HomePro.Quotes.Id
+<i>Note: The column QuoteId represents data from HomePro.Quotes.Id</i>
 4. Find All customers (<b>FirstName,LastName,Email,Phone, AltPhone, QuoteId, Description, Estimation</b>) who has a quote within year 2016 but did not provide AltPhone.
 5. Find customers that do not have any Quote.
 6. Find customers that have neither Quote nor Schedule.